-I have been reading a fair amount on the subject and found somewhere on the web (I am always a little skeptical here) that as long as her assets are not commingled with her future husband’s and she is able to identify through statements of what is hers as of the date of the marriage, that in the event of divorce those funds would remain hers and not be countable as marital assets.
+I have been reading a fair amount on the subject and found somewhere on the web (I am always a little skeptical here) that as long as her assets are not commingled with her future husband’s and she is able to identify through statements what is hers as of the date of the marriage, that in the event of divorce those funds would remain hers and not be countable as marital assets.
 Is that correct?
 And do you have any thoughts on this type of situation or what may be a more appropriate way to go?

 Given the amount, I probably wouldn’t do a prenup, though that is the surest way to protect assets in the event of divorce.
 The rules differ from state to state, especially depending on whether Ashley lives in a community property state.
 The rules you describe under which non-commingled assets are not divisible upon divorce may apply in community property states.
 (I don’t practice in a community property state, so many of their rules are a mystery to me.)
 They also apply in many other states as long as the inherited assets are clearly segregated.
 Not only must they be kept separate from Ashley and her husband’s joint assets, but they should also be maintained in an account or trust separate from Ashley’s own savings and investments that she accumulates over time.